 History suggests that injecting drugs or sharing injectables of illicit substances increases the risk of hepatitis C and is the most prevalent transmission mode in the world.
 Needlestick injuries and receiving contaminated blood or blood products are the most common additional means of transmission.
 This virus can also be contracted by sharing personal objects contaminated with infected blood and toothbrushes or razors or having unprotected sex with someone who has the virus.
 The babies of the infected mothers are also at high risk.

 Myth #2: Hepatitis C can be spread through casual contact.

-Luckily, hepatitis C is extremely unlikely to be transmitted through everyday tasks.
+Luckily, this virus is extremely unlikely to be transmitted through everyday tasks.
 Because hepatitis C is a blood-borne virus, you’d need to come into contact with infected blood.
 You do not need to be concerned about the virus spreading through hugging, hand-holding, sneezing, or coughing.

 Myth#3: If You Have Hepatitis C, You’ll Know It Right Away.

-The center for disease control (CDC) reports that approximately 20 to 30% of those infected with hepatitis C will show symptoms of the virus soon after infection.
+The center for disease control (CDC) reports that approximately 20 to 30% of those infected will show symptoms soon after infection.
 Moreover, symptoms like weariness or abdominal discomfort are often moderate or nonspecific, and you may be hesitant to seek medical help.
 In many cases, viruses are usually identified years after first infection.
 Most patients only find out they have it after being tested for hepatitis C or after having major health problems like cirrhosis (liver scarring), liver cancer, or kidney diseases.